Jeffries wins historic bid to lead House Dems after Pelosi

 While Democrats will be relegated to the House minority in the new year for the 118th Congress, they will have a certain amount of leverage because the Republican majority is expected to be so slim and McCarthy’s hold on his party fragile.

-“We’re still working through the implications of Trumpism,” Jeffries said, “and what it has meant, as a very destabilizing force for American democracy.”

-Jeffries said he hopes to find “common ground when possible” with Republicans but will “oppose their extremism when we must.”
+Jeffries said Wednesday he will work with Republicans “whenever possible but we will also push back against extremism whenever necessary.”

 On the other side of the Capitol, Jeffries will have a partner in Senate Majority Leader Chuck Schumer as two New Yorkers are poised to helm the Democratic leadership in Congress.
 They live about a mile (1.6 kilometers) apart in Brooklyn.